jacopodona/Human-Machine-Dialogue/README.md

   - Change delivery method (TODO)
   - Delete order
 - Add stories and test stories(TODO)
-- Add intent "I want to checkout"
+- Add intent "I want to checkout" (TODO)
+- If user asks "What is in a diavola" inside the form the form will automatically load the slot and continue (TODO)
 - Make 2nd Configuration file (TODO)
 - Trasform Help in action to assist user based on point in conversation.
 - Deploy on Alexa (TODO)